 Sodium and potassium are two key electrolytes that must be replaced and an intra-workout solution can help you do this.
 For those doing longer workouts or workouts that involve high heat training, this is an absolute must.

-Some people are not in the habit of drinking as much as they should during the workout session, despite the fact their body is crying for water.
+Some people are not in the habit of drinking as much as they should during the workout session, despite the fact that their body is crying for water.

 The good news is because intra-workout supplements taste great, when you have one sitting there by your side, you’ll be that much more likely to reach for it, thus sustaining your hydration needs.